practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 <br/>

-However, here's a short sketch how to compile and run a C program for Wasmtime:
+However, here's a short sketch how to compile and run a C program with Wasmtime:

 First, make sure that the Homebrew installed programs and environments are available again (see above):